West Australian Ballet launches a landmark year with a Perth Festival favourite, and Kim Balfour is swept up in the display of raw emotion.

 Pushing through the ensemble, a single naked form emerges, falls from the darkness, and is left writhing on the floor.
 The cast morphs into rolling heaving balls of flesh struggling to find shape and form.
 Are they helping or absorbing the new arrival?
 Forms break away from the mass to perform duos full of dynamic tension and sensual control.

-Standout performers in WAB’s piece – from a very strong cast – included Dayana Hardy Acuna and Alexa Tuzil, the latter’s coiled strength something to behold.
+Standout performers in this piece – from a very strong cast – included Dayana Hardy Acuna and Alexa Tuzil, the latter’s coiled strength something to behold.

 The underlying theme of “Platinum: Ballet at the Quarry” is what our internal emotional worlds look like in physical fleshy form.
-The collective skill of the West Australian Ballet dancers allows an audience to get swept up in that raw emotion being conveyed on stage.
+The collective skill of the WAB dancers allows an audience to get swept up in that raw emotion being conveyed on stage.
 It cannot be overstated how well the company is currently creating and performing world-class dance works.

 Pictured top: Dayana Hardy Acuna, Julio Blanes and dancers in ‘Take Me With You’.
 Photo: Bradbury Photography